R\'enyi and von Neumann entropies of thermal state in Generalized Uncertainty Principle-corrected harmonic oscillator: Introduction

 \section{Introduction}

-The existence of a minimal length (ML) at Planck's scale seems to be a universal characteristic of quantum gravity\cite{townsend76,amati89,garay94}.
+We believe that at the Planck scale usual quantum mechanics and relativity are not expected to apply, and the effects of quantum gravity are expected to dominate.
+Although we do not understand the quantum gravity fully, it is also believed that there exists a minimal length (ML) at this scale.
+The existence of the ML at the Planck scale seems to be a universal characteristic of quantum gravity\cite{townsend76,amati89,garay94}.
 It appears in loop quantum gravity\cite{rovelli88,rovelli90,rovelli98,carlip01}, string theory\cite{konishi90,kato90,strominger91}, path-integral quantum gravity\cite{padmanabhan85,padmanabhan85-2,padmanabhan86,padmanabhan87,greensite91}, and black hole physics\cite{maggiore93}.
-ML also appeared in some microscope thought-experiment\cite{mead64}.
-From an aspect of quantum mechanics the existence of the ML modifies the uncertainty principle from Heisenberg uncertainty principle (HUP)\cite{uncertainty,robertson1929} $\Delta P \Delta Q \geq \frac{\hbar}{2}$ to generalized uncertainty principle (GUP)\cite{kempf93,kempf94}.
+Such a ML also appears in some microscope thought-experiment\cite{mead64}.

+From an aspect of quantum mechanics the existence of ML modifies the uncertainty principle from Heisenberg uncertainty principle (HUP)\cite{uncertainty,robertson1929} $\Delta P \Delta Q \geq \frac{\hbar}{2}$ to generalized uncertainty principle (GUP)\cite{kempf93,kempf94}.
 This is because of the fact that the uncertainty of the position $\Delta Q$ should be larger than the ML.
 In order to examine the effect of the modified quantum mechanics the ML and GUP are recently used to explore several branches of physics such as quantum mechanics\cite{chung19}, quantum electrodynamics\cite{bosso18}, quantum cosmology\cite{bosso19}, quantum gravity\cite{modak19}, and black hole physics\cite{xiang18}.

-More recently, the Feynman propagators\cite{feynman,kleinert} for the GUP-corrcted quantum mechanics were derived in $1d$ free particle system \cite{das2012,gangop2019}, $1d$ harmonic oscillator\cite{comment-1}, and $d$-dimensional harmonic oscillator\cite{park-20}.
-Moreover, the singular potential problem in the GUP-corrected quantum mechanics was discussed in Ref.\cite{point-1}.
+More recently, the Feynman propagators\cite{feynman,kleinert,jizba12} for the GUP-corrected quantum mechanics were derived in $1d$ free particle system \cite{das2012,gangop2019}, $1d$ harmonic oscillator\cite{comment-1}, and $d$-dimensional harmonic oscillator\cite{park-20}.
+Moreover, the singular potential problem in the GUP-corrected quantum mechanics was discussed in Ref. \cite{point-1}.